PLOS/rich_citations/docs/citation-api-actual.md

-# About the Rich Citations API
+# About the Rich Citations API Alpha

 Rich Citations is a PLOS Labs project adding metadata to citation data in scientific articles and stores this information in a centralized database.
-This API allows you to access and scrape the Rich Citations database.
+This alpha API allows you to access and scrape the Rich Citations database.

 ## Terminology
 For the definitions below, assume that you are reading a paper A, that contains in-text citations and references to other papers, including paper B.